bahelms/reader/README.md

 TODO
 ----
-* API request to article url to get html title attribute upon save
 * Bulk article creation as parallel task
 * Create article groups with ordered articles
+* Stats: CRUD logs of articles; GenEvent to save to DB